genboy/Festival/README.md

 # Festival
 Custom Area Events plugin for Pocketmine Server ALPHA10+

-The Festival plugin: manage and run commmands on specific events attachted to a specific area.
+The Festival plugin: manage and run commmands on events attachted to a specified area.

 #### Festival time!
-- create and manage area's like with iProtector
+- create and manage area's (like iProtector)
-- add an area description
+- add an area description, flag it to hide for non-ops
 - set the flag to false to
   - edit: allow building/breaking
   - god: give players god mode